This is just a side-blog for the totally awesome

 I'm really convinced people that hate the comics BUT really love the TV show only does that because how the show portrays their current political adversaries, and for that they ignore the gaping holes in character development.
 Yeah, all the dumbfucks in the cult that worshipes Homelander are actually the dumbfucks in the cult that worshipes Trump, it's not even subtle.

 The show is a complete watered down version of the comics, they diminish the impact of the most important stuff on Vought's background.
 I really feel like it's avoiding criticizing war-driven economy, government corruption and military contracts after the first season (you can't really pin it down on Trump, but how much money did Biden administration funnel to the war that broke off right after his election, and was in a country his family had involvement in shady business?), and instead focus on political marketing, celebrity culture, culture and information war (now, this you can pin on Trump!).
-But all the shock value, gore violence and crass humor is there... people exploding everywhere, blood bathes left and right, brains falling out while a guy is eating ass, gill rape, bestiality, a baby used as a weapon... what really seems to be different is that the show makes fun of Trump's cult - and the comics doesn't.
+But all the shock value, gore violence and crass humor is there... people exploding everywhere, blood bathes left and right, brains falling out while a guy is eating ass, gill rape, bestiality, a baby used as a weapon... what really seems to be different is that the show makes fun of Trump's cult - and the comics doesn't (hell, it ran from 2006 to 2012.
+It pokes a lot of fun at Bush, though, but who cares in present times?).

 If only the Amazon series could decide if Homelander had mommy issues, daddy issues, or if, in fact, he is not attention-seeking at all and wants to give the spotlight to his son; and if the Boys were a methodical and pragmatic group or a disoriented bunch acting illogically on emotions… yeah, the character development and the writing is pretty bad.
 I really liked first and second season, watered down, but really enjoyable.
 The third season, however, is a clusterfuck of bad writing.